Some documents below

 March 6, 2017

 Comment: This is a very hard job I did about the proof of Lang's height conjecture.
 It took me some years of intensive research to do it.
 This Conjecture was a leading conjecture in the field of Diophantine and Arithmetic Geometry.
-This work solve the problem completely, both by providing a sharp effective version of the conjecture and by providing in complement an almost optimal bound on the cardinality of the torsion group of elliptic curves (Submitted).
+This works solves the problem completely, both by providing a sharp effective version of the conjecture and by providing in complement an almost optimal bound on the cardinality of the torsion group of elliptic curves (Submitted).